xNuclearSquirrel/SquirrelReceiver/README.md

 SquirrelReceiver is a desktop application for receiving and recording digital FPV video streams wirelessly and directly over WiFi from DJI goggles on a Windows PC.

+## UPDATE ANNOUNCEMENT

+I am working on a big update, which will significantly improve video quality over WiFi sharing.
+It should get rid of most video artifacts!
+Additionally, I am adding a **USB mode**!
+You will be able to stream video directly from the Goggles 3 to the PC over USB.
+That should get rid of all artifacts and offer around 100-150 ms latency!!
+Stay tuned for that.

 ## Compatibility
 * **Goggles:** DJI Goggles 3
 * **OS:** Windows 10 or 11 (64-bit).